More than half of us don't like our jobs

-The way to integrate our need for control, connection and meaning -- while on the clock -- is by "job crafting."
-That's the term used by Yale University psychologist Amy Wrzesniewski and University of Michigan professor of business administration and psychology Jane E. Dutton.
-It's about "taking control of, or reframing, some of these factors," they wrote in a study
+The way to integrate our need for control, connection and meaning – while on the clock – is by “job crafting.”
+That’s the term used by Yale University psychologist Amy Wrzesniewski and University of Michigan professor of business administration and psychology Jane E. Dutton.
+It’s about “taking control of, or reframing, some of these factors,” they wrote in a study on the topic.

 The problem is not the job

 People who don’t like their jobs – i.e., most of us – may suffer and grumble day to day.
 They may even be chronically stressed, a state that has serious medical consequences, from hypertension and cardiovascular disease to decreased mental health, according to a meta-analysis of studies by the Stanford Graduate School of Business and Harvard Business School.

 There are also factors connected to job happiness that we have little control over, such as your boss.
 About half of people who quit their job did so “to get away from their manager,” according to a Gallup poll last year.
 Salaries are important as well.

 But we don’t usually decide who our boss is, and they can suddenly change.
 As for money, studies have showed it has only a short-term effect on happiness.

 So that leaves you with one powerful recourse: Take matters into your own hands.